davidfischer/mtg-printable-set-label-generator/README.md

 ### Customizing

-A lot of features can be customized by changing constants at the top of `mtglabels.py`.
+A lot of features can be customized by changing constants at the top of `generator.py`.
 For example, sets can be excluded one-by-one or in groups by type or sets can be renamed.

 The labels are designed for US Letter paper but this can be customized:

-    python mtglabels.py --paper-size=a4   # Use A4 paper size
+    python mtglabels/generator.py --paper-size=a4   # Use A4 paper size
-    python mtglabels.py --help   # Show all options
+    python mtglabels/generator.py --help   # Show all options

+You can generate labels for specific sets as well:

+    python mtglabels/generator.py lea mh1 mh2 neo

 You can change how the labels are actually displayed and rendered by customizing `templates/labels.svg`.